The conditional annotations like

 - Implement the

-in the Bean definition's XML file; or specifyinit-method
+init-methodin the Bean definition's XML file; or specifyinit-methodwhen using the@Beanannotation

 All of these allow us to call specific methods after the Bean is created.